Vac-U-Tow 2

 For Radio Control, Manufactured by Vac-U-Boat

-Complete instructions will not be available for a couple of months.
-Kits will be shipped with single-screw instructions plus tip pages for installing the twin-drive system.
+Kits will be shipped with tip pages for installing the twin-drive system.

 Now available in two TOPLESS TOWBOAT versions.
 Click HERE for details.